 I’ve seen that anyone, with patience and guidance, can learn to build their Wisdom Well, to change radio stations from the suffering and stress of the surface mind, to find the peace, love and joy waiting for us within.

 Without deep listening, our coaching, guiding and leading can be:

 - Surface – filled with ego-streamed thoughts from recycled conditioning, keeping us stuck, stressed and suffering.
 We drag our buckets through the sand and stay thirsty.

 - Enlightening – turning “I don’t know” into “I know” clear seeing and being.
 As life-changing as water is to someone thirsty in the desert, clear seeing wisdom changes how we see and experience life.
 We clean the mud from our eyes and I, nourish our mind-heart-body, and grow the garden of living an enlightened life.

-Let’s build wisdom wells together, starting with deep listening using these four keys.
+Let’s build wisdom wells together, starting with deep listening using these 5 keys.